Hadi-Khatib/digital-content-verification/Guide.md

 **Using google history satellite image**

 Below are images of Aleppo in 2010, and in 2013.
-You can clearly see the damaged areas
+You can see clearly the damaged areas.
+This can help you geolocate streets in this area even after being attacked as you can see the images before the damage/attack

 photo